What is Wifi Bandwidth

 Running a speed test on fast.com can help determine how much bandwidth you have available.
 To note speed test are better done with a lan cable plugged into your computer and not on your phone over wifi, due to wifi being interfered with other devices around your household.

 How much bandwidth you need depends on what you plan on doing with your internet connection.
 For the most part, more is better, constrained, of course, by your budget. if you plan on doing nothing but Facebook and the occasional video watching, your current plan will be just fine.
+But if you run a business you may require more bandwidth to ensure mission-critical systems and staff stay effective and productive with a faster broadband plan.

 But depending on what you’re using the internet for, you might need to get a recommendation for a higher bandwidth plan.
 For example, if your internet runs smoothly right now but you plan to add a movie streaming service to the mix, do some research on their website for the minimum bandwidth they recommend for streaming.
 Or if you are aware that more people will be moving in soon then a bigger plan will accommodate for the extra users and devices connected.

-If your needing assistance to help determine if your connection requires a faster plan, or what devices and activates require faster speeds get in touch with our team so they can help walk you through the process with your connection at UBB.
-Even if you are not a UBB customer we are happy to help show you what you possible can get with UBB plan and how they can help your correct situation at home.
+If your needing assistance to help determine if your connection requires a faster plan, or what devices and activities require faster speeds get in touch with our team so they can help walk you through the process with your connection at UBB.
+Even if you are not a UBB customer we are happy to help show you what you possibly can get with UBB plan and how they can help your correct situation at home.

 And if you are struggling with emails not showing up in your inbox read our webmail or email whitelist guide.